jimhendy/PandemicGame/README.md

 # PandemicGame

-functions = camel case
-variables = underscores, small case classes = Capital camel case

 TODO:
 * role card in top right corner rather than just role name
 * role log messages and top tight hover could be in role colours
 * share knowledge Pick a card to discard (probably discard_card_name default)
-* > 6 Research stations should be build by moving one (fixed?) * Infection & player cards unicodes icons don't show on firefox/mac
+* > 6 Research stations should be build by moving one
+* Download font to provide from static directory (fixed?) * Infection & player cards unicodes icons don't show on firefox/mac
 * Match font to game font on board (irsa thin)
-* Remaining cards counter

 * Restart game button in selection page / another page with current game/new game

 * log file
 * Random state and log actions for replication

-* tooltops/titles on cards - some way to explain event cards
-* Tooltips for event card actions

 * Capitalise disease colours when asking question

-* Font sizes should be in %/vh
+* Font sizes should be in %/vh, still having issue with overflow of divs from top right (current city etc)

 ## Installation